Validity of the Background Subtraction Method for Black Hole Thermodynamics in Matter-Coupled Gravity Theories: The derivation of background subtraction method from Iyer--Wald formalism

 It can be verified that the $\boldsymbol{F}$ terms cancel between the black hole spacetime and the background at $r_c \rightarrow \infty$:

 Accordingly, subtracting Eq.~\eqref{iwads0} from Eq.~\eqref{iwadsbh}, we find

 Comparing it with the first law of black hole thermodynamics $T\,\delta S = \delta M$, we identify the mass as

 For the Schwarzschild-AdS black hole example, one can insert the expressions of $\boldsymbol{Q}_{\xi_t}$ and $\boldsymbol{B}$ into Eq.~\eqref{sec2mass} and verify that it indeed gives the expected mass $M=m$.
 This expression can also be rewritten in the ADM or Brown–York form, but that lies beyond our present scope; see~\cite{Iyer:1994ys,Harlow:2019yfa,Guo:2024oey} for details.
+Besides, the term $T\delta S$ in Eq.\eqref{sec2firstlaw} appears to be non-integrable at first glance; however, it is indeed integrable, as the simplest Schwarzschild-AdS spacetime depends on only a single parameter.
+This fact becomes transparent when we express it in the form $T(M) \delta S(M)$.

 Next, we demonstrate how the quantum statistical relation $I_E = \beta (M-TS_W) $ arises naturally, where $\beta\equiv 1/T$ is the inverse of Hawking temperature and the periodicity of the Euclidean time $\tau$.
 The derivation is as follows: